The serene Japanese gardens of Aichi | AichiNow-OFFICIAL SITE FOR TOURISM AICHI

 Accept

 The world is in love with Japanese gardens.
-The serenity, the beauty, encapsulating the essence of nature in miniature, while allowing Japan’s distinct four seasons to be enjoyed to their fullest.
-Aichi Prefecture has a number of traditional Japanese gardens for you to enjoy.
+The serenity, the beauty, and the essence of nature in miniature throughout Japan’s distinct four seasons...
+Aichi Prefecture has a number of traditional Japanese gardens just waiting for you to visit.

-Stroll through beautiful Tokugawa-En, the Tokugawa Garden adjoining the Tokugawa Art Museum.
-Formerly the gardens to the stately retirement home of the lords of Nagoya Castle, the Tokugawa Garden is an enjoyable, relaxing year round beauty spot.
+Stroll through beautiful Tokugawaen, a Japanese garden adjoining the Tokugawa Art Museum.
+Formerly a garden to the lords of Nagoya Castle, Tokugawaen Garden is an enjoyable, relaxing spot year-round.

 Tokugawa Art Museum